Mikejo5000/vsts-docs-pr/docs/pipelines/agents/hosted.md

 Microsoft-hosted agents:

 * Have [the above software](#software).
 You can also add software using [tool installers](../process/tasks.md#tool-installers).
 * Provide at least 10 GB of storage.
 * Can run jobs for up to 6 hours (30 minutes on the free tier).

-* Currently utilizing Microsoft Azure general purpose virtual machine sizes [(Standard_DS2_v2 and Standard_DS3_v2)](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general)
+* Run on Microsoft Azure general purpose virtual machines [Standard_DS2_v2 and Standard_DS3_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general)

 Microsoft-hosted agents do not offer:

 * The ability to log on.
 * The ability to [drop artifacts to a UNC file share](../build/artifacts.md#unc-file-share).
 * The ability to run [XAML builds](https://msdn.microsoft.com/en-us/library/ms181709%28v=vs.120%29.aspx).
 * Potential performance advantages that you might get by using self-hosted agents which might start and process builds faster.
 [Learn more](agents.md#private-agent-performance-advantages)

 If Microsoft-hosted agents don't meet your needs, then you can [deploy your own self-hosted agents](agents.md#install).

 ## Avoid hard-coded references

-When you use a Microsoft-hosted agent, you should always use [variables](../build/variables.md) to construct any references to resources used by your build.
-We recommend that you avoid making hard-coded presumptions about resources provided by Microsoft-hosted agents (for example, the drive letter or folder that contains the repository).
+When you use a Microsoft-hosted agent, always use [variables](../build/variables.md) to refer to the build environment and agent resources.
+For example, don't hardcode the drive letter or folder that contains the repository.
+The precise layout of the hosted agents is subject to change without warning.

 ## Q & A
 <!-- BEGINSECTION class="md-qanda" -->